-Insulation should be used on equipment to protect personnel from either hot (>150 $^{\circ}$ F [66 $^{\circ}$ C]) or cold (< 32 $^{\circ}$ F [0 $^{\circ}$ C]) operating conditions.
-Insulation should be used to help prevent the freezing of moisture in process and instrument lines including those in compressed air service that can be exposed to cold ambient conditions.
+Insulation may be used on equipment to protect personnel from either hot (>150 °F [66 °C]) or cold (< 32 °F [0 °C]) operating conditions.
+Insulation may be used to help prevent the freezing of moisture in process and instrument lines including those in compressed air service that can be exposed to cold ambient conditions.
 Insulation should be used to prevent condensation from cold process, instrument lines, or both that can cause slippery conditions.